 Barnard also gives each student an allowance toward travel to and from the College.
-For resident students who live within a 75-mile radius of New York City there is no travel allowance.
-For resident students who live outside the 75-mile radius of New York City we determine an allowance individually.
+For resident students who live outside of New York City we determine an allowance individually.
 For commuting students who require one fare each way for subway/bus we allow $900.
 For those who commute by train or by bus other than New York City subway/bus we allow an amount to equal eight monthly commutation tickets plus one-round-trip subway fare each day.
 The Financial Aid Office realizes that even though the above allowances are realistic, they may not reflect the exact expenses incurred by each student.
 The combined allowances will permit the student to meet her expenses at Barnard for the academic year.
 Any cost incurred above these allowances must be assumed by the student and her family.

 After determining the budget for each financial aid applicant, the Financial Aid Office determines the amount each parent can reasonably be expected to contribute towards educational costs.
 The parents' contribution for Barnard aid is based on information supplied on the CSS Profile Form and documentation of all income and assets.
 The Financial Aid Office thoroughly reviews each application and may adjust a parents' contribution whenever there is reason to believe that information provided on the application form is incorrect or incomplete.
 The College will be the sole judge of financial aid to be granted from the College and may at any time withdraw or discontinue such aid.
 In addition to parental resources, each applicant is expected to provide a reasonable amount from her own assets and other resources to which she may be entitled, such as VA benefits and faculty remission grants.

 Financial aid recipients are also expected to contribute toward their 2014-2015 college expenses from summer student income.